[Announcement] PushEngage Is One of the First Plugins on the WordPress Abilities API

 How to turn it on (under 5 minutes)

-That is the entire path.
+That’s the path.
 No engineering ticket.
-No code change in your theme.
-The same five-minute install model that has always shipped with the PushEngage WordPress plugin now extends to your assistant connection.
+No custom code in your theme.
+No new auth surface.
+The five-minute install model the PushEngage plugin has always shipped with now extends to your assistant connection.

 What’s coming next

-The 23 abilities in 4.2.3 cover the high-frequency work: sending, segmenting, reading analytics, tuning automations.
-The next releases extend the coverage.
+More PushEngage surface area.
 Chat Widget abilities are arriving so your live-chat configuration can be inspected and tuned from chat alongside push.
 More granular per-notification analytics will let your assistant break down a single send by segment, geo, and device without you joining tables by hand.
-And we are working toward app-push parity with the web-push surface, so the same prompts work whether the campaign is firing to browsers or to mobile apps.
+App-push parity with the web-push surface is on the roadmap, so the same prompts work whether the campaign is firing to browsers or to mobile apps.